Social networking has become an essential skill for business owners in this day and age.

-Diving head-first into social media efforts is as advantageous as it is relevant.
+Diving head-first into social media efforts is as helpful as it is relevant.

 5. Include Social Networking Efforts in Your Daily Schedule

-It may seem difficult or even impossible to fit all of your networking goals into a feasible schedule.
+It may seem difficult or impossible to fit all your networking goals into a workable schedule.

-At times, social networking efforts may be put on the back burner, especially when life creates a whirlwind of busyness.
+We may put social networking efforts on the back burner, especially when life creates a whirlwind of busyness.

-Additionally, these key networking tips for busy lifestyles point out WHAT to be deliberate about.
+These key networking tips for busy lifestyles also show what to deliberate.